 - Start volunteering in your field of interest through websites listed on CareerWise.

 - Develop discipline-specific skills through work placements, volunteering, or a part-time job

 - Attend one of our career programs

 - Start to build your e-portfolio, including LinkedIn, writing a blog and application documents.

 - Fine-tune your application documents.
 Visit our Resume Rescue workshops for help.

 - Complete a degree-related internship or PACE placement

 - Define employers and industries of choice, make initial contact, network (employer evenings, employer presentations or competitions) and research the area

-- Attend the Graduate Careers Fairs or other industry-specific fairs
+- Attend our Graduate Careers Fairs or other industry-specific fairs

 - Start applying for graduate programs early in the year (February/March)